Valorant gun tier list: The best weapons to use on PC & consoles

 However, you should use it with caution, as the Odin is the most clunky weapon available in Valorant.
 If agility is your thing, this might not be the one for you.
 Additionally, the massive price tag of the weapon makes it even more difficult for it to make an in-game appearance.

-So there you have it.
 There’s the gun tier list for Valorant, filtered by each category.
-While there are pros and cons to each weapon, this list will better inform your choices as you venture through Future Earth.
+While there are pros and cons to each weapon, this list will better inform your choices in matches.
+Be sure to check our best controller settings to get the upper hand in the Valorant console beta.